mark-andrews/firr01/readme.md

     * using RStudio projects
     * reading in data, etc.
     This topic will be detailed so that everyone obtains a solid grasp on these fundamentals, which makes all subsequent learning much easier.
+* *Introduction to wrangling, visualization, statistics*.
+In the last section of the course, we will provide a very brief introduction to data wrangling, data visualization, and doing statistical analysis in R. These are huge topics, and so here, we just provide a brief introduction.

 # Slides, notes, data